This Site to a Friend

 errors may be contained in this ongoing report, but we request that any information

 or additional details be submitted to our research department, which is staffed

 by volunteers.
 Send your information to our email

 address.
 We also gratefully acknowledge the access we have been provided by

 the University of London; Historic England Research Project, the archives of British

-History and the Rylands Library of Manchester, plus Grosvenor Museum, Cheshire, and The Historic Manuscripts Commission, all of which the Delamere Group support and sponsor.
+History and the Rylands Library of Manchester, plus Grosvenor Museum, Cheshire, and The Historic Manuscripts Commission, resources of the Institute of Historical Research, all of which the Delamere Group support and sponsor.

 first recorded use of the title "Lord (Baron) Delamere" (Some records